6 Family Trust Advantages and Disadvantages

 And when it comes to estate planning, the family trust structure enables parents to pass on control of the trust to the next generation.

-The purpose of establishing the family trust structure is to avoid having to transfer assets among the beneficiaries according to a Will – which ultimately triggers CGT and stamp duty.
+The purpose of establishing the family trust structure is to avoid having to transfer assets among the beneficiaries according to a Will – which may trigger CGT and stamp duty.
 Instead, if a parent passes away, the assets are retained in the trust and the beneficiaries can continue deriving benefits from the family trust.

 Consulting a tax advisor like us at Property Tax Specialists in this regard would be in your best interests.